catalyst-cloud/catalystcloud-docs/source/tutorials/other/deploying-nextcloud.rst

 to prepare all of the tools that we're going to use in this tutorial.
 For that we can use the following code snippets:

-First, before we jump in to creating any resources using terraform, we'll need to prepare all of the tools that we're going to use in this tutorial.
-For that we can use the following code snippets:

 .. code-block:: bash

   $ sudo apt-get update && sudo apt-get install -y gnupg software-properties-common curl